Hoby Brenner

-Hoby F. J. Brenner (born June 2, 1959) is a former American football tight end who played professionally in the National Football League (NFL) for the New Orleans Saints.
+Hoby F. J. Brenner (born June 2, 1959) is an American former professional football player who was a tight end for the New Orleans Saints of the National Football League (NFL).
+He played college football for the USC Trojans.
+A Pro Bowl selection in 1987, he was named to the New Orleans Saints Hall of Fame.

-High school career
+Early life

 Brenner prepped at Fullerton Union High School.
 His teammate at Fullerton Union High was future NFL player Keith Van Horne of the Chicago Bears.

 College career

 Brenner played college football at the University of Southern California (USC) was a selection on the 1980 All-Pacific-10 Conference football team.

 Professional career

 Brenner played for the New Orleans Saints between 1981 and 1993.
 He was a Pro Bowl selection in 1987.